-Sirui Mi graduated CSU in Summer 2021, earning her master’s degree in food science and nutrition.
-Over the summer she worked as an intern with several different organizations focusing on community nutrition, foodservice management, and clinical nutrition.
+Sirui Mi graduated from Colorado State University in Summer 2021, earning her master’s degree in food science and nutrition.
+Over the summer she worked as an intern with several different organizations focusing on community nutrition, food service management, and clinical nutrition.
 Learn more about her passion for community nutrition and food justice in the Q&A below.

 Can you briefly introduce yourself?